v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 - **Administrator elevation prompt behavior**:
   This policy setting controls the behavior of the elevation prompt for administrators.
 The options are:

-  - *Elevate without prompting* - Allows privileged accounts to perform an operation that requires elevation without requiring consent or credentials.
+  - *Elevate without prompting* - Allows privileged accounts to do an operation that requires elevation without requiring consent or credentials.
 Note: Use this option only in the most constrained environments.

   - *Prompt for credentials on the secure desktop* - When an operation requires elevation of privilege, the user is prompted on the secure desktop to enter a privileged user name and password.
 If the user enters valid credentials, the operation continues with the user's highest available privilege.